assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 Changes from v1
 ===============

-Salt Channel v2 is new version of Salt Channel.
+Salt Channel v2 is a new version of Salt Channel.
 It is incompatible with Salt Channel v1.
-However a Salt Channel server MAY support both v1 and v2 at the same time.
-The first message from the client has a protocol indicator that can be used to differential between the two version of the protocol.

 The major changes are:

-1. Binson dependency removed,
+1. Binson dependency removed.
-2. the resume feature.
+2. Server protocol info added.

-The Binson dependency is removed to make implementation more independent.
-Also, it means more fixed sizes/offsets which can be beneficiary for performance; especially on small embedded targets.
+The Binson dependency is removed to make implementations more independent.
+Also, it means more fixed sizes/offsets which is beneficiary for performance in some cases; especially on small embedded targets.

-The resume feature allows zero-way overhead for repeated connections between a specific client-host pair.
-In addition to zero-way communication overhead a resumed session handshake uses less data (down to around 100 bytes) and *no asymmetric crypto*.
+The server protocol info feature allows the server to tell what protocols and protocol versions it supports before a the real session is initiated by the client.
+This allows easier future Salt Channel version upgrades.

 Temporary notes